CADRE Analytic

 Overview

 CADRE Flow is a hydraulics engineering application for Windows.
+It is oriented toward solving for a simple fluid flow medium in a complex system network.

 The solution is conducted on a specific defined piping system which may be part of a larger system as long as the information at the defined boundaries are sufficient to solve the model.